wulf7/iwmbt-firmware/README.md

 That creates problem with devd which tries to run both tasks in parallel.
 To workaround it **iwmbtfw** performs kernel driver detachment on start that allows firmware downloader to win the race against init script.
-It is up to you to reattach ubt0 device after with e.g. "usbconfig reset".

 ## License